chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/mvvm-pattern/executing-logic-in-a-viewmodel/index.md

 weight: 1
 ---

-# First Technique to Execute Logic in a ViewModel
+# first technique to execute logic in a viewmodel
 Bind events to methods with `x:Bind`

 Assume an `Add` method in the ViewModel that should be called every time a `Button` is clicked in the View:

-## Okay Approach
+## okay approach
 Use the `Button`'s `Click` event; install an event handler in the View's code-behind file:
 ![](./XAML_MVVM-Pattern_Executing-Logic-in-a-ViewModel-image1.png)